 The Legacy Society of the Community Foundation of Greater Dubuque honors individuals who have committed to supporting our community forever through a gift from their estate.
 Often, these meaningful gifts go unrecognized because they come at the end of a donor’s life.
 The Legacy Society is our way of acknowledging your commitment to the future—today.

-The IRA Charitable Rollover is federal legislation that allows individuals to donate up to $100,000 to charities without a tax penalty when given from the retiree’s individual retirement account (IRA).
-Download the IRA Charitable Rollover information sheet (PDF).
+The IRA Charitable Rollover is federal legislation that allows individuals to transfer up to $100,000 to charities without tax consequences when given from the retiree’s individual retirement account (IRA).

 Gifts that Provide Income